 The U of U Apartments at Block 44 include studio, one-, and two-bedroom apartments.
 Private bedrooms and shared bedrooms are available.
 Each apartment will hold between one to two students, depending on room types.
 Each apartment includes a shared kitchen, private or shared bathrooms, and a shared living room.
 Kitchens include a full-size refrigerator, microwave, sink, oven, stove, and a dishwasher.
 Furnishings: Kitchen counter stools, a sectional, bed-frame, mattress, desk/nightstand, desk chair, and a chest of drawers are included.More Details

-Kahlert Village is the newest residential community on campus and will be home to approximately 990 first-year students beginning August 2020.
+Opened in August 2020, Kahlert Village is the newest residential community on campus and is home to approximately 990 first-year students.
 The building is made up of four themed communities to help students deepen their engagement on campus.
 The building features double and single rooms in cluster and suite-style configurations.
 Kahlert Village is centrally located on campus, includes a full-service dining facility, and a variety of classroom and study space available for students.
 A meal plan is required in this living area.More Details

 Downtown Commons 2